 Impact of protocol on patients

 According to the Mayo Clinic Staff (2011), “pressure ulcers are injuries to skin and underlying tissues that result from prolonged pressure on the skin.
 Pressure ulcers most often develop on skin that covers bony areas of the body (heel, ankle, hip, or buttocks)”.
 People who are most at risk are those with limited ability to change position, bound to a wheelchair, or confined to their bed for long periods of time.
-With this being said, those who want to prevent and treat existing pressure ulcers are the patients that need to be educated on this protocol.
+Patients and caregivers should be educated on the practices described in this protocol.

 The impact this protocol is trying to make on pressure ulcer patients is for them to understand and educate themselves on the disorder.
 It is crucial for patients to know what to expect when receiving treatment for pressure ulcers and what the signs and symptoms are for healing and worsening of a sore.
 It is also highly recommended that these patients and their care givers check the patient’s body daily to prevent an ulcer from developing.